 Both ends of the shaft has been cleaned and polished, but not too much.
 Making it too smooth could hinder it from retaining needed lubrication.

 The holes that go through the rotor are twisted in order to promote air flow and cool the motor.

 The label has been touched up a little and has a clear lacquer coating to protect it.
 They must have made more than 5 million of these since the serial number is very high.
-I have to assume very few of these made it to the United States.
+Have to assume very few of these made it to the United States.

 The oil cup seen here is a brushed brass and has a new wick inside of it.
 Oiled with non detergent light motor oil.
 Detergent oil will gum up over time.
 It is hard to tell from the image, but one of the tabs on the rear cage is square and not rounded.
 This square tab needs to be in the 4 o'clock stud position in order for the front cage to line up correctly.

 Only two of the screws and nuts that hold the front cage are original.
 The originals are square nuts with a slotted screws.
 Very difficult to replace.
 The blade has the original chrome plated slotted screw that holds it on to the shaft.